apache/iceberg/docs/spark/spark-writes.md

     .append()
 ```

+#### Bucket Transform

-You can simply add the original column to the sort condition for the most partition transformations, except `bucket`.
+It's easy to add the original column to the sort condition for the most partition transformations, except `bucket`.

-For `bucket` partition transformation, you need to register the Iceberg transform function in Spark to specify it during sort.
+For `bucket` partition transformation, it is required to register the Iceberg transform function in Spark to specify it during sort.

 Let's go through another sample table having bucket partition: